 - outdoor adventure activities;

 - visits to or by a theatre company;

 3 Residential visits

 3.1 If the school organises a residential visit in school time, or mainly in school time, which is to provide education directly related to the National Curriculum, we do not make any charge for the education or travel expenses.
 However, we do make a charge to cover the costs of board and lodging.
 Parents/carers who receive state benefits are asked to make a reduced contribution.

 4.1 All children study music as part of the normal school curriculum.
 We do not charge for this.

 4.2 There is a charge for individual or small-group music tuition, since this is an additional curriculum activity, and not part of the National Curriculum.
 These individual or small-group lessons are taught by peripatetic music teachers.
 We make a charge for these lessons, but parents in receipt of state benefits are exempt from payment.
 We give parents information about additional music tuition at the start of each academic year.

 5.1 The school organises swimming lessons for all children in Key Stage 2.
 These take place in school time and are part of the National Curriculum.
 We therefore make no charge for this activity.
-We inform parents when these lessons are to take place, and we ask parents for their written permission for their child to take part.
+We inform parents/carers when these lessons are to take place.

 6 Monitoring and review